 Types of transportation in Vietnam

-- Trains – A train network connects coastal cities from Saigon to Hanoi
+Trains – A Vietnam railways network connects coastal cities with train routes from Ho Chi Minh City to Hanoi.

-- Motorbikes – motorbike travel is a great way to explore Vietnam on your own schedule and see more of the country than you would travelling by other forms of transport.
+Motorbikes – Motorbike travel is a great way to explore Vietnam at your own pace and see more of the country than you would by using other forms of transport in Vietnam.

-- Cars – car rental with a private driver is available in most of Vietnam’s big cities.
+Cars – Car rental with a private driver is available in most of Vietnam’s big cities for both intracity and intercity travel.

-- Taxis – In most urban areas, you can get a metered taxi or a private hire taxi.
+Taxis – In most urban areas, you can get a metered taxi or a private hire taxi.
 In either type of taxi, you need to negotiate the fee.
+Ridesharing apps like Grab and Gojek are also options that make it easier to deal with price.

 Air travel is used for some longer intercity travel as well as international flights to Vietnam from nearby countries such as China, Japan, and Cambodia.